Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: Mechanical frequency comb on Graphene surface

-\textbf{Parametric drive}\\ The analysis of the system simplifies, when we drive the system parametrically at a frequency that is sum of two dominant hybrid modes (fig.~2a)~\cite{Singh-18}.
-The two-phonon resonant nature of the forcing specifically drives only two of the hybrid modes, leading to parametric gain having the other modes aside.
-Furthermore, novel spectroscopic signatures develop in the form of phononic comb .
-In rest of the letter, we develop a methodology based on observations and a model, to estimate Duffing constants of bare graphene as well as that of the hybrid modes as measured on graphene and on SiNx resonator surfaces.
-The parametric drive provides insights into the underlying nonlinear mechanism and the methodology based on the model provides a novel alternative technique, as opposed to curve fitting, to estimate $\beta^{s}_{{\rm hyb}}$ (fig.~1e). \\
+The spectra simplifies, when we drive the system parametrically at a frequency that is sum of two dominant hybrid modes (fig.~2a)~\cite{Singh-18}.
+Parametric drive leads to gain in only two specific hybrid modes that are phase matched as opposed to the scenario of direct driving where multiple modes may interact.
+From the corresponding spectra, we develop a methodology to estimate Duffing constants of bare graphene as well as that of the hybrid modes as measured on graphene and on SiNx resonator surfaces. \\

 To parametrically drive the system, we first tune the fundamental mode of graphene at a frequency, $\omega_0$ = 2.865 MHz, at which it strongly hybridizes with a SiNx mode.
-With the microscope focused on the graphene, hybridization of modes is distinctly visible in the form of a splitting of the Brownian mode primarily into two modes, at frequencies, say, $\omega_1$ and $\omega_2$.
+With the microscope focused on the graphene, hybridization of modes is distinctly visible in the form of a splitting into two modes at frequencies $\omega_1$ and $\omega_2$ (say).
 We simultaneously apply an a.c. gate voltage (parametric pump) at exactly twice the resonant frequency, $\omega_0$ (fig.~2a).
-As the amplitude of the parametric pump voltage is increased, up to a threshold voltage $V_c=$ 11.9 V we observe gain in both the hybridized modes (see S.I. and ~\cite{Singh-18}).
-Above this threshold, equispaced new frequency components on either side of the two hybridized modes emerge.
-The number of such modes increases with increasing pump voltage and eventually the modes span out into a ``comb" like pattern with a triangular envelop (fig.~2b).
-The shape of the envelope is mildly asymmetric on either side of $\omega_0$.
-The separation between the modes decreases with the increasing pump voltage.\\
+As the amplitude of the parametric pump voltage is increased, up to a threshold voltage $V_c=$ 11.9 V we observe gain in both the hybridized modes (see SI and ref. ~\cite{Singh-18}).
+Above threshold, new frequency components on either side of the two hybridized modes develop.
+The number of such modes increases with increasing pump voltage, eventually spanning out into a ``comb" like pattern (fig.~2b)~\cite{ Ganesan-17,Ganesan-18}.
+We next develop a theoretical model to account for the new generated comb lines, towards estimating nonlinearities in the system.\\